 In many cases, conservatories are considered "permitted development" – that is, you're free to build them without applying for planning permission from your local council, barring your plans meet all the requirements.

 Whether or not you’ll require planning permission to build depends on a few things, including the size and nature of the conservatory, and your home.
 Your local authority might also have some regulations of their own, too.

-These cover the most common rules that affect conservatories.
-You can find a more detailed list on the Planning Portal website.
+You can find more details on the Planning Portal website.